Laonel/trino/docs/src/main/sphinx/connector/hive-s3.md

   `${USER}`, then the `${USER}` portion of the string will be replaced with the current session's username.
 If `roleSessionName` is not specified, it defaults to `trino-session`.
+- `externalId`: External ID for the IAM role trust policy.
+This can only be used when `iamRole` is specified.
+This overrides any globally configured S3 external ID.
 - `allowedIamRoles`: IAM roles that are allowed to be specified as an extra credential.
 This is useful because a particular AWS account may have permissions to use many roles, but a specific user should only be allowed to use a subset